 The key to success on the job is to stand out and be noticed.

-in many other areas of life, success at work is not an easy thing to
+As with many other worthwhile things in life, success at work is not an easy thing to

 attain, but this actually works to your advantage.
 If being